learn-co-curriculum/phase-0-html-experiencing-html-lab/README.md

    copied.
 This will create a folder in the location you're currently in containing your fork of this lab's repository.

 Navigate into the newly created directory in the terminal, then run `code .` to open the files in Visual Studio Code.
 (If you are using a different text editor, the command will be different.
-For the AWS Cloud9 IDE, for example, you must click on the file in the left navigation to open it)
+For the AWS Cloud9 IDE, for example, you must click on the file in the left navigation to open it.)
 Finally, run `bundle` to install the lab's dependencies.

 **Note:** This lab's test use Ruby, so the commands we'll use are different than what you've seen before — `npm install` and `npm test`.
 Here, we use `bundle`